vinith2/prbook/introduction.md

 ```

-We again focus on two classes
+We again focus on two classes:

 ```{code-cell} ipython3
 excluded_class = 2